 Fear: Labor Pain Would Be Unbearable

 Every time that you read about childbirth, your brain would be hardwired to think about the pain.
-It is actually terrifying to feel the immense pain that you would be bearing.

 Here’s the truth, your body is well prepared to handle that.
 For most part, once you are into labor, the endorphins would start kicking in and your body would take over.
 In any case that you are tired of the labor dragging on for hours, go ahead scream out for the drugs (of course talk to your doctor about the options available way before your due date).
 In case you are still in two minds about the drugs you would be inducing yourself and your baby with, there are also some pretty awesome pain management techniques available.
 Check them out and consult your doctor in case you have any queries.

 Its normal for new mommies to be scared of the labor pain, however, if your epidural doesn’t work the first time, chances are that the doctor would give you another one, soon.